markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 ### Check to see that the cropped image was saved to S3

 Now check to see if the project was successful cropping the image and saving it to S3.
 Go to your bucket.
-Refresh.
+Be sure to click the S3 refresh symbol (to the right of the name of the current region).
+Otherwise, you will not be seeing the latest state of the S3 bucket.

 Navigate to the `birds` folder.
-You will see a new folder created for today's date.
-Within that, there will be subfolders for each minute in which there was a bird pushed.
-Preview the jpg file to see the cropped image that was saved.
+You will see a new folder created for today's date (`mm_dd` format).
+Within that folder, there will be subfolders for each minute in which there was a bird pushed (`hh_mm`, where the hours are in military time and `mm` represents minutes).
+Preview the jpg file to see the cropped image that was saved from the DeepLens to S3.

 ### Now find out what species was identified

-Two ways to do this:
+There are two ways that you can find out what bird species was identified:

 1. Review the logs for the `IdentifySpeciesAndNotify` Lambda function.
-2. IoT console.  **ensure IoT permissions in user's IAM policy.**
+2. Use the AWS IoT console.  **ensure IoT permissions in user's IAM policy.**

+Let's look at the detailed steps.

 #### Reviewing Lambda logs for species